TaygaHoshi/tt-project/Content/Special Actions.md

 # Throw Weapon
 **Execution time:** Action
 **Requirements:**
-	A throwing spear, a hatchet, a shortsword or a dagger in main hand.
+	A throwing spear, a hatchet, a shortsword, a dagger or any other throwable item in main hand.
-	Alternatively, any throwing item in main hand.
 **Explanation:**
 	(Projectile)
 	Ignores weapon precision.
 	You throw your weapon to a target or to a square within (5 + C/2) meters.
+If you have additional ammo of the same weapon or item, you can wield one as a part of this action.
 	This action is considered a basic weapon attack.

 # Retrieve Weapon
 **Execution time:** Action